-Adding & Dropping Classes
+Adding & Dropping Courses

-Should a student decide to change his or her registration, he or she must use the add/drop forms provided by the Records Office.
-These changes must be approved by the advisor and the form returned to the Records Office before the last day to add or drop a class.
-Students are not officially enrolled in a class unless they have registered for it.
+Graduate courses taken at another regionally accredited Should a student decide to change his or her registration, he or she must use the add/drop forms provided by the Records Office.
+These changes must be approved by the fore the last day to add or drop a class.
+Students are not officially enrolled in a class unless they have registered 1.
+The grade earned in each course accepted for transfer for it.
 Similarly, students are not officially dropped from a course unless they have completed and returned a drop form to the Records Office, or unless administratively withdrawn by the instructor.
 If a student should drop out of a class without following this procedure, an F will be recorded for the class.
 These forms must be signed by the advisor and the instructor(s) concerned.

 Should circumstances arise so that a student needs to completely withdraw from all classes, the student must obtain a withdrawal form from the Records Office.
-Failure to follow this procedure will result in the recording of F's on the transcript.
+Failof F's on the transcript.